heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-1-the-cybernetic-system.md

 ### 2.1.5.
 Geocentric Navigation

-Building on the sky computer concept (Section 1.4), the cybernetic system implements a geocentric navigation framework within the "inner cosmos" [7].
+Building on the sky computer concept, the cybernetic system implements a geocentric navigation framework within the "inner cosmos".
 This allows users to:

 1. Orient themselves within their conceptual space
 2. Navigate between related concepts based on semantic relationships